 No matter how much you prepare and take care of your dog (and yourself!) throughout the holidays, they will probably not be entirely stress-free.
 But you can still find ways for everyone to stress less.
 Here are a few quick wins to add to your pup’s column:

-Start before the party.
+Prep before the party

-The unusual activity that happens when a party is being set-up can create anxiety for your dog.
+The unusual activity that happens when a party is being set up can create anxiety for your dog.
 (Think tent rental companies with employees going back and forth, for example.)
 Keep your dog in a safe location away from all the activity where they can just chill and play with a toy or seven.

-Give your dog her own par-tay room to prepare for the real one!
+Give your dog their own “paw-ty” room

-Keep up your dog’s routine.
+Keep up your dog’s routine

 - What medical conditions may cause aggression?
 Can we rule them out?